 The Company primarily targets highly rated, financially secure companies as clients for its financial solutions business.
 These companies may wish to limit their own exposure to certain products or blocks of business.
-Ongoing asset/liability analysis is required for the management of asset-intensive business.
+Ongoing asset/ liability analysis is required for the management of asset-intensive business.
 The Company's analysis is a cross discipline analysis between the Company's underwriting, actuarial, investment and other departments throughout the organization and is completed in conjunction with an asset/liability analysis performed by the ceding companies.

 Clients include most of the life insurers in Canada, although the number of life insurers is much smaller compared to the U.S. In 2022, the five largest clients generated approximately \$821 million or 59% of Canada operation's gross premiums and other revenues.
-In addition, 11 other clients each generated approximately 36% of Canada operation's gross premiums and other revenues from these clients represented approximately 36% of Canada operation's gross premiums and other revenues.
+In addition, 11 other clients each generated annual gross premiums and other revenues of \$20 million or more, and the aggregate gross premiums and other revenues from these clients represented approximately 36% of Canada operation's gross premiums and other revenues.
 For the purpose of this disclosure, companies that are within the same insurance holding company structure are combined.